smmuirhead100/surf-detector/README.md

 - [x] Style tide chart to better represent mouse hover position.
 - [x] Add Icons to navbar.
 - [x] Update root README for developer setup.
-- [ ] Handle Mobile Web Version for spot forecast.
+- [x] Handle Mobile Web Version for spot forecast.
 - [x] Landing Page
 - [ ] Supabase confirmation link page.
 - [x] Fix bug where swell chart renders multiple times.
 Usually occurs when spot is spam clicked.
 - [x] Find a way to create custom scroll bar for day forecasts.
-- [ ] Set minimum of tide chart to -1.5 OR to the calculated minimum of all the possible datapoints (As was the height of swell chart).
+- [x] Set minimum of tide chart to -1.5 OR to the calculated minimum of all the possible datapoints (As was the height of swell chart).
 - [ ] Make mobile Compatible
 - [x] Box that shows current tide is not centering text vertically.
+- [ ] Change style of nabvbar on mobile screens (design is on figma).
+- [ ] Migrate vanilla css to Tailwind (low priority).